 Being a teacher is a great job, but it sure does take a lot of time and energy.
-There are tons of tips about how to manage a classroom, how to organize things, how to save time, but for me, my best year ever is the year where I enjoy life to the fullest in and out of school.
+There are tons of back to school tips for teachers about how to manage a classroom, how to organize things, how to save time, but for me, my best year ever is the year where I enjoy life to the fullest in and out of school.
 It’s the year where I don’t wait for summer to do my living or see my friends.
 It’s the year where I am not catching EVERY SINGLE COLD.
 It’s the year where I treat myself as well as I treat everyone else!

 1. Take care of yourself.

 I know that is much easier said than done.
 I have a family, so I cook, clean, get clothes ready, pack lunches, do bath time, read books, complete reading logs, and … the list is never-ending!
 On top of it all, I work a 60 hour a week job!
 That said, I need to be in my best shape to keep going.
 So I eat well, exercise, and try not to drink too much coffee!